-I develop and maintain free software in my spare time.
+I develop and maintain free, open source software in my spare time.
 Most of the software packages available here are for Apple's macOS.
 They are distributed as free software under various permissive open source licenses.
-Some of them are on GitHub if you want to lend a hand.
+All of them are on GitHub if you want to lend a hand.

-If you find my software titles useful, please make a donation.
-I rely on your support in maintaining and improving them.
+If you find my software useful, please make a donation.

 Platypus is a developer tool that creates native Mac applications from command line scripts.
-Such scripts can then be run transparently as applications through the macOS window environment instead of running through a terminal client.
+Such scripts can then run natively as applications via the macOS window environment instead of running through a terminal client.

-Sloth is a Mac application that displays a list of all open files and sockets in use by all running applications on your system.
-This makes it easy to see which apps are using which files and sockets.
-It's basically a nice GUI for
+Sloth is a Mac application that shows all open files and sockets in use by all running processes on your system.
+This makes it easy to inspect which apps are using which files and sockets.
+It's basically a friendly, exploratory GUI for

 FastDMG is a macOS utility to mount

 .dmg and other disk images quickly, efficiently and without any unneeded nonsense.
-It is a very fast and reliable replacement for Apple's DiskImageMounter.
+It's a very fast and reliable replacement for Apple's DiskImageMounter.

-Native man page editor for macOS with syntax highlighting, live mandoc syntax validation and a live-updating rendered preview of the man page during editing.
+Native man page editor for macOS with syntax highlighting and live mandoc syntax validation.
+It also displays a live-updating rendered preview of the man page during editing.

-A set of Mac command line utilities for retrieving, setting, converting and working with Mac OS X icons.
+A set of command line utilities for creating, converting and working with Apple